ash/raku-course/essentials/functions/function-parameters/index.md

 ## No parameters

 It is a valid case when the function takes no parameters at all.
-In this case you can either add an empty pair of parentheses or omit them completely, as we did in [the beginning of this section](../).
+In this case, you can either add an empty pair of parentheses or omit them completely, as we did at [the beginning of this section](../).

 ```raku
 sub greet() {